Shivgit42/Contact_Management_App/README.md

 ## Usage

 - Used NodeJS for creating server
-- USed Express to make use of miidleware betwwen request body and user data
+- Used Express to make use of middleware between request body and user data
 - Used MongoDB to store the data of user/client
 - Used JWT for secret token or access tokens to authorize the client data from any unauthorized user.